Mastering the @wire Decorator in Salesforce LWC: A Comprehensive Guide with Examples

 import { getRecord } from 'lightning/uiRecordApi';

-@api recordId; // Record ID passed from parent or environment
+@api recordId; // Record ID passed from the parent component or page

 account;